|

 Which Chemical Peel Is Right For You?

 How do you know which chemical peel will suit you the best?
-The best way to find out is by consulting a dermatologist or licensed skin specialist.
+The best way to find out is to consult a dermatologist or a licensed skin specialist.

 These professionals should be the only people performing chemical peels.
-Also, the application of a peel can hinder the results.
+Also, applying a peel can hinder the results.

 Skin Type & Needs

-However, if you have a problem with acne or scarring, you may opt for a light peel with a BHA.
+However, if you have acne or scarring, you may opt for a light BHA peel.

 In addition, if you and your doctor decide your skin concerns are more severe, they may even offer a medium peel to exfoliate past the skin’s outermost layer.